 December 18th, 2019: The Law Offices of James Scott Farrin welcome Attorney Paul Dickinson to their Charlotte office.
-With more than 30 years of experience, Paul has tried cases in federal and state court, and won multiple cases worth a million dollars or more*, and was one of the attorneys who represented Iraqi families in the infamous Blackwater wrongful death case.
-He received his J.D. from the respected South Texas College of Law, and is admitted to practice before North Carolina’s state courts and Federal District Courts as well as the Fourth Circuit Court of Appeals in Richmond, Virginia. *Each case is unique and must be evaluated on its own merits.
-Prior results do not guarantee a similar outcome.
+With more than 30 years of experience, Paul has tried cases in federal and state court, and won multiple cases worth a million dollars or more,1 and was one of the attorneys who represented Iraqi families in the infamous Blackwater wrongful death case.
+He received his J.D. from the respected South Texas College of Law, and is admitted to practice before North Carolina’s state courts and Federal District Courts as well as the Fourth Circuit Court of Appeals in Richmond, Virginia.

 December 3rd, 2019: At the Law Offices of James Scott Farrin, our goal of helping others isn’t limited to the courtroom.
 The employees in our 15 offices throughout North Carolina donate their time, money, and skills year-round to causes close to their hearts, including ending homelessness, fighting illiteracy, and feeding the poor.
 Our offices supported charities like Backpack Beginnings, Humane Society, RAIN, Second Harvest Food Bank, and Earth’s Angels, just to name a few.
 We are honored to be part of the community, and we strive to affect positive change wherever we can.